Whogives23/Home-Assistant-Object-Detection/README.md

 ## Setup
    ### MotionEye:
    #### Guide: https://www.youtube.com/watch?v=e27jyEcE5lU
+   Please Change the password on default credentials once logged in:
+   Username: admin
+   Password: password1234$
    #### Add Network Camera
    The URL below would be unique to your camera.
 A google search should be able to help you find it.
    Here is some info on Dahua cams: https://dahuawiki.com/Remote_Access/RTSP_via_VLC